jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 ### Up to Eleven

-Even though we pushed the state up to Stores, a badly implemented container/component can still rain on our parade-- perhaps unintentionally.
+Even though we pushed the state up to Stores, a badly implemented container/component can still rain on our parade -- perhaps unintentionally.

 {% highlight js %}
 class UserContainer extends React.Component {